Eadgyth/Programming-Editor/docs/index.md

    </ul>
 <li>Pre-defined actions to run (or compile/build) a project.</li>
    <ul>
-   <li>Compiling/testing Java code and bundling a Java program in an executable
+   <li>Compile/run Java code and bundling a Java program in an executable
        jar file.</li>
-   <li>Testing a Perl script.</li>
+   <li>Check syntax of and run a Perl script.</li>
-   <li>Testing a Python script.</li>
+   <li>Run a Python script.</li>
-   <li>Testing an R script.</li>
+   <li>Run an R script.</li>
-   <li>Viewing Html code in the default web browser.</li>
+   <li>View Html code in the default web browser.</li>
    </ul>
 <li>A basic console to view the output and error messages after compiling a Java
-    program or during running a tested program.
-The console also allows to enter input in a tested interactive command line program.
-Still, the correct display of the output from a run process has limitations, specifically if the process uses buffering of the standard output (e.g. Perl and Python). (see also
+    program or during running a project.
+The console also allows to enter input in an interactive command line program (see
     <a href="https://github.com/Eadgyth/Programming-Editor/blob/master/README.md">
-    README</a>
+    README</a> for limitations).
     </li>
-<li>Running self-chosen system commands in the current working directory.
-The output
+<li>Running self-chosen system commands in the current working (project) directory.
-    of the process is shown in the console.
+    The output of the process is shown in the console.
 Such commands may be used for actions that are not pre-defined in a project category.
 Also, a generic project without any pre-defined actions and dependency on a certain file type may be assigned to run system commands.</li>
 </ul>
 <h4>Other</h4>
 <ul>